fgiloux/acm-k8-olm/LOCAL.md

 Instructions on how to install OpenShift local are available in [Red Hat customer portal](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.13/html/getting_started_guide/installation_gsg).

-To satifsfy the PoC requirements in terms of resources it is recommended to allocate 6 cores and 16GB of memory to OpenShift local.
+To satisfy the PoC requirements in terms of resources it is recommended to allocate 6 cores and 16GB of memory to OpenShift local.
 This can be done by using following commands to start it up:

 ~~~